Overview of Banks in South Africa

 The top banks in South Africa are:

-The bank manages 786 outlets and over 4,000 ATMs across the country.
-Based out of Sandton City, it employs around 32,300 staff.
+Nedbank manages 786 outlets and over 4,000 ATMs across the country.
+Based out of Johannesburg, The bank employs around 28,600 staff.

 The bank oversees 1,221 branches and over 8,800 ATMs across the country.
 With around 48,000 employees, it operates out of Johannesburg City.

 Headquartered in Johannesburg City, ABSA is a subsidiary of Barclays Africa Group Limited.
 Incorporated in 1991, it offers various banking products and services.
-ABSA has roughly 30,000 employees.
+ABSA employs about 27,000 staff.

 Incorporated in 2004, Grindrod Bank operates as a subsidiary of Grindrod Financial Holdings Limited.
 Headquartered in Durban, the bank provides private client lending, traditional mortgage financing, mezzanine financing, debtor financing, exchange-traded funds (ETFs), and private equity products.